GSA-TTS/ai.gov/docs/adr/0007-console-architecture-decisions.md

 ## Decision

-The Console team create a separate astro app (`console`) within the ai.gov monorepo similar to `site` and utilize shared components between the apps.
+The Console team creates a separate astro app (`console`) within the ai.gov monorepo similar to `site` and utilize shared components between the apps.

 ## Alternatives Considered